Home / Blog / Working at Plaid 2026

 How much do engineers make at Plaid?

-Plaid offers competitive compensation with a 4.1/5 compensation rating on Glassdoor.
+Plaid offers competitive compensation.
 Total compensation for software engineers typically ranges from $180k for early-career roles to $450k+ for staff-level engineers, including base salary, equity, and bonuses.
-As a private company, equity compensation is subject to liquidity event timing.
+Equity is now pegged to the April 2025 $6.1B Series E valuation (down from a 2021 peak of $13.4B).
+As a private company, equity liquidity remains a consideration.

 Who is the CEO of Plaid?

 Zach Perret is the CEO and co-founder of Plaid.
-He co-founded the company in 2013 and has led it through its growth into one of the most important financial infrastructure companies in the world.
+He co-founded the company in 2013 with William Hockey, and has led it through its growth into one of the most important financial infrastructure companies in the world.
 Employees consistently highlight his accessibility and transparent communication style.

 What are the downsides of working at Plaid?

-Based on Glassdoor reviews, the main downsides include organizational changes that can create uncertainty as the company scales, and career opportunities rated 3.9/5 meaning growth paths may vary by department.
-As a private company, equity liquidity is also a consideration.
-That said, with a 91% recommendation rate, the vast majority of employees view the positives as outweighing these concerns.
+Based on employee reviews, the main downsides include organizational changes that come with multi-product expansion, role-by-role variance in work-life balance (software-engineer WLB sits well below the headline number), and equity that's now pegged to a meaningfully lower $6.1B valuation after the April 2025 down round.
+As a private company, equity liquidity remains a consideration.
+That said, with an 89% recommendation rate, the majority of employees view the positives as outweighing these concerns.

 Bottom Line

-The 4.6 Glassdoor rating and 91% recommendation rate aren't accidents.
-They're the result of a leadership team that has been intentional about culture, a product that engineers genuinely care about, and an environment where transparency and psychological safety aren't just values on a wall but lived experiences.
+The 4.2 Glassdoor rating and 89% recommendation rate aren't accidents.
+They're the result of a leadership team that has been intentional about culture, a product that engineers genuinely care about, and an environment where transparency and psychological safety aren't just values on a wall but lived experiences — even when the news is uncomfortable, as with the 2025 down round.

 If you're an engineer, product manager, or designer who wants to build infrastructure that powers the future of financial services โ€” and you value transparency, learning, and real product impact โ€” Plaid deserves a serious look.
 Explore open roles on the Plaid company page or browse current Plaid job listings.